storyfeet/dugi_bialan/content/grammar.md

 information questions
 ----------------

-To ask an information question, simply replace the information you with to know with "semi".
+To ask an information question, simply replace the information you with to know with "vemi".

-If possible put "semi" in the first item of the sentence, though this is not a strict requirement.
+If possible put "vemi" in the first item of the sentence, though this is not a strict requirement.

--- lon semi?
+-- lon vemi?
 ..
 Where

--- semi wei giawin?
+-- vemi wei giawin?
 ..
 Who is going?

--- dan semi i vin wei zon.
+-- dan vemi i vin wei zon.
 .. how do you know?

--- wei semi i vin gin elein liawa mi
+-- wei vemi i vin gin elein liawa mi
 ..
 What are you doing with my hat?
 ??
 DO what SUB you WITH hat me

--- gin iasin semi wei buli ei bengo
+-- gin iasin vemi wei buli ei bengo
 ..
 How does one make a car
 ??
 WITH way what DO make OB vehicle?